 These are software applications that can be downloaded on desktops or mobile phones.
 They can even be accessed online.
-Blockchain sign up first and then do blockchain wallet log in.
+Blockchain signs up first and then logins into the blockchain wallet.
 Depending on the utility of the device on which they are to be used, they are further categorized as:

 - Desktop Software Wallets: These wallets are meant for PCs and laptops.
 For safety concerns, it is required of you to make sure that your system is virus protected.

 - Online Software Wallets: Hosted on clouds, these wallets can be accessed from any internet-friendly device through a web browser.
 While using this wallet, a user must make sure that their private keys are not saved online.

 - Mobile Software Wallets: Available as mobile apps, these are the most flexible and popular software wallets.
 They also facilitate the scanning of QR codes for easy and faster fund transfer.
 Blockchain wallet login is an absolute mandate for these types of wallets.